Tom Hanks Didn’t Attend Mom’s Funeral, Gravesite Littered With Trash

 Watch the trailer here.

-The Daily Mail reports that the film is adapted from Dave Egger’s 2013 novel, and tells the story of Mae Holland (played by Watson) whose employment at a huge tech company comes with dire consequences.
+The Daily Mail reported that the film is adapted from Dave Egger’s 2013 novel, and tells the story of Mae Holland (played by Watson) whose employment at a huge tech company comes with dire consequences.
 The eccentric founder of the company, Eamon Bailey, is played by Hanks.
 The movie, which also stars Bill Paxton, Patton Oswalt, and Karen Gillan, is due for release in theaters on April 28.

 According to Cinema Blend, Tom Hanks makes a great villain in The Circle.